Teahouse Treks

 Day 04: Acclimatization Day in Namche Bazaar

 You may hike to Everest View Hotel, Syangboche, Khumjung, or Khunde.
-These places offer views of Everest, Lhotse, Ama Dablam, Thamserku, and other peaks.
+These places offer stunning views of Everest, Lhotse, Ama Dablam, Thamserku, and other peaks.
+This is your first real taste of the Himalayan giants — and it will leave you hungry for more.

 After the hike, you will return to Namche.
-Then, you can rest, explore the market, and prepare for higher trekking days.
+You can rest, explore the market, and prepare for the next trekking day.

 • Altitude: Namche Bazaar – approx. 3,440m / 11,286ft